petertoth-dev/rn-rn/README.md

 - 🌐 **HTTP client** with built-in request/response handling
 - 🔐 **Authentication** flow with token management
 - 📱 **Navigation** using React Navigation
+- 💾 **Storage system** with adapter pattern for different providers
 - 🔌 **Environment configuration** for development and production
 - 📍 **Geolocation** services with permission handling
 - 🔒 **Permissions** management